IvoVellekoop/openwfs/docs/source/readme.rst

 .. only:: latex

     Here, we first show how to get started using OpenWFS for simulating and controlling wavefront shaping experiments.
 An in-depth discussion of the core design of OpenWFS is given in :numref:`Key concepts`.
-Key to any wavefront shaping experiment is the SLM.
+Key to any wavefront shaping experiment is the spatial light modulator.
 The support for advanced options like texture mapping and the use of a software lookup table are explained in :numref:`section-slms`.

-    The ability to simulate optical experiments is essential for the rapid development and debugging of wavefront shaping algorithms.
-The built-in options for realistically simulating experiments are be discussed in :numref:`section-simulations`.
-The automatic troubleshooter and Micro-Manager integration are discussed in :numref:`section-troubleshooting` and :numref:`section-micromanager`, respectively.
+The tools for realistically simulating experiments, automatic troubleshooting of experiments, and Micro-Manager integration are discussed in :numref:`section-simulations`, :numref:`section-troubleshooting`, and :numref:`section-micromanager`, respectively.
+Finally, in :numref:`section-development`, we show how to write custom hardware control modules in order to extend the functionality of OpenWFS.

-    Finally, OpenWFS is designed to be modular and easy to extend.
-In :numref:`section-development`, we show how to write custom hardware control modules.
-Note that not all functionality of the package is covered in this document, and we refer to the API documentation :cite:`openwfsdocumentation` for a complete overview of most recent version of the package.
+    Note that not all functionality of the package is covered in this document.
+We refer to the API documentation :cite:`openwfsdocumentation` for a complete overview of most recent version of the package.

 Getting started
 ----------------------